 The course surveys the major developments in international art and design from the late nineteenth to the mid twentieth century.
 Key topics include medium specificity, mass-produced design and consumer culture, avant-gardism, abstraction, the movements and trends of postimpressionism and expressionism, cubism and futurism, constructivism and the bauhaus, dada and surrealism, and international developments following World War II.
 Familiarity with art history is not required.
 The course fulfills the General Education requirements for The Arts category (AR).
 Offered each fall.

 A critical survey of art since the 1960s with particular emphasis on the strategies of artistic practices and art’s social engagement.
 Course themes will address minimalism, conceptual art, postminimalism, happenings, critical theory, feminist art theory, institutional critique, postmodernism, multimedia, collaborative, and ephemeral projects, cultural globalism and transnational artists.
-The course fulfills the General Education requirements for The Arts category (AR).
+The course fulfills the General Education requirements for for the categories of The Arts and Encountering Global Diversity (AR, G).
 Offered each spring.

 This course introduces students to a variety of African expressive art forms in historical particularist and cross-cultural perspective.
 Artists, scholars, and performers, who specialize in specific African media will share their expertise in lecture-demonstrations and workshops, providing students with hands-on learning experiences.
 The course is cross-listed with ANTH 355 and fulfills the General Education requirements for the categories of The Arts and Encountering Global Diversity (AR, G).
 Offered alternate years in May Term.